mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

    To mitigate against attacks, the node SHOULD communicate with a trusted DNS64 server over a secure channel.
-NAT64 operators SHOULD provide facilities for validating discovery of Pref64::/n via a secure channel.
+NAT64 operators SHOULD provide facilities for validating discovery of Pref64::/n via a secure channel, including support for one or more TLS-based encrypted DNS protocols and the use of DNR {{!RFC9463}} to advertise the configuration nodes need to connect to and perform TLS server authentication for the DNS64 resolver.

 ===